In blow to climate, coal plants emitted more than ever in 2018

 Overcoming those barriers is complicated, as the agency report makes clear.

 China, for instance, satisfied a demand for more energy last year with some new generation from renewables.
-But it relied far more on natural gas, coal, and oil.
-In India, around half of all new demand was similarly met by coal-fired power plants.
+But it relied far more on natural gas, coal and oil.
+In India, about half of all new demand was similarly met by coal-fired power plants.

 Yet the fact that it’s still growing strongly contradicts what scientists have said about what’s needed to curb climate warming.
-In a major report last year the United Nations’ Intergovernmental Panel on Climate Change found that global emissions would have to be cut nearly in half, by 2030, in order to preserve a chance of holding the planet’s warming to 1.5 degrees Celsius (or 2.7 degrees Fahrenheit).
+In a major report last year the U.N.
+Intergovernmental Panel on Climate Change found that global emissions would have to be cut nearly in half, by 2030, to preserve a chance of holding the planet’s warming to 1.5 degrees Celsius (or 2.7 degrees Fahrenheit).

 And when it comes to coal use, that same report found that to limit temperatures to 1.5 degrees C, it would have to decline by as much as 78 percent in just over 10 years.
 Again, coal emissions are still rising.